 Serious Habitual Offender Program (SHOP)

 A disproportionate amount of crime is committed by a very small percentage of young habitual offenders.
-The Serious Habitual Offender Program (SHOP) is a community-based crime intervention program focusing on prevention, reduction and enforcement, targeting habitual youth, and young adult offenders between the ages of 12 and 24.
-The SHOP team monitors roughly 120 SHOP offenders at any one time.
-SHOP targets those offenders with the ultimate goal of preventing them from becoming career criminals.
+The Serious Habitual Offender Program (SHOP) is a community-based crime intervention program focused on prevention, reduction and enforcement, targeting habitual youth and young adult offenders aged 12 to 24.
+The SHOP team monitors roughly 80 SHOP offenders at any one time.
+The goal of the program is to reduce criminal recidivism.

 How SHOP works

 SHOP officers monitor activities and investigate criminal offences committed by these youth.
-The officers focus on ensuring the young people have access to rehabilitation programs and, once any sentence has been served, assure their compliance with court orders and connect them with others who can help them integrate into society.
+The officers, in consultation with the registered social worker, have access to rehabilitation programs and, once any sentence has been served, assure their compliance with court orders and connect them with others who can help reintegrate them into society.

 Who is selected for SHOP?

 SHOP is mandatory and selection criteria includes the following risk factors:

 - number, type and seriousness of criminal offences committed

 - untreated substance abuse and mental health issues